 - Sliding Scale of Realistic Versus Fantastic: Fucked with.
 Brutally.

-- Stylistic Suck: The eight Dumb Land animated shorts, which are very crudely drawn and animated.
+- Stylistic Suck: The eight Dumbland animated shorts, which are very crude in both design and content.

 - Surreal Humor: Here and there.

 - Take That!: Mulholland Dr. and Inland Empire are obvious Take That! at Hollywood.
 And Rabbits is probably this to some not-so-clever sitcoms.

 - Tomato in the Mirror: Part of the plot of Mulholland Drive, maybe.